These 10 best SaaS marketing books should be mandatory reading for every B2B Software VP Marketing or B2B SaaS CMO, and the senior members of their...

 Chances are that you want to hire your Marketing Leader first.
 While there are many options to start with Fractional CMO these days, getting a dedicated leader is something you will need at some point.

-Your Chief Marketing Officer
+Hiring your B2B SaaS Chief Marketing Officer

 “Chief Marketing Officers”, have a scary reputation of crippling some startups.
 As a startup gets funded or has decided to invest in growth, they urgently need someone to lead this work.
 Fast.
 While speed is not optional, it can come at a cost.
 You have alternatives like hiring a Fractional CMO.
 Here, let’s focus on helping you hire your first Full time, W2, Marketing Leader.

-Challenges hiring your first CMO
+Challenges when hiring your first CMO

 - While you need someone, who has done it before, maybe you cannot afford that seasoned veteran.